facebook/react/docs/docs/reference-react-dom-node-stream.md

 ## Overview

-The `ReactDOMNodeStream` class allows you to render your components in Node.js and stream the resulting markup.
+The `ReactDOMNodeStream` object allows you to render your components in Node.js and stream the resulting markup.

  - [`renderToStream()`](#rendertostream)
  - [`renderToStaticStream()`](#rendertostaticstream)